-Here are a few tips to help you feel more confident about choosing the right colors based on what you want to achieve when decorating particular rooms of your home.
+Here are a few tips to help you feel more confident about choosing the right colours based on what you want to achieve when decorating particular rooms of your home.

 ‘I want to make a small room feel larger’

-One of the most important things to remember about color is that warm colors advance (they feel like they are coming towards you) and cool colors recede (they move away from you).
+One of the most important things to remember about colour is that warm colours advance (they feel like they are coming towards you) and cool colours recede (they move away from you).
 Remember this and you can easily change your interior without doing massive renovations.
-A cool color scheme helps walls disappear and make the space feel larger, so cool colors are great for small rooms.
-Of all the colors, white reflects the most light, so mix that in with your cool colors to give the smallest room in the house the biggest chance of appearing larger.
+A cool colour scheme helps walls disappear and make space feel larger, so cool colours are great for small rooms.
+Of all the colours, white reflects the most light, so mix that in with your cool colours to give the smallest room in the house the biggest chance of appearing larger.

 ‘I want to make a large space feel more intimate’

-Warm colors can also help focus attention on a particular space within the large open-plan living area.
-Use warm (and darker) colors if you want to make a space feel more intimate, such as the lounge room, and then keep the kitchen and dining space cooler or lighter to help distinguish this separate area.
-A warm color in a large rug and cushions, and even the couch, will make the lounge room cosy and inviting.
+Warm colours can also help focus attention on a particular space within the large open-plan living area.
+Use warm (and darker) colours if you want to make space feel more intimate, such as the lounge room, and then keep the kitchen and dining space cooler or lighter to help distinguish this separate area.
+A warm colour in a large rug and cushions and even the couch will make the lounge room cosy and inviting.

 That makes sense, as it’s the place you want to relax in.
 On the other hand, the kitchen is for working, so it benefits from being lighter and brighter.